ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ```

-The following class demonstrates an asynchronous Processor that filters events (by the given file extension) and transforms them (from WatchEvent&lt;Path> to String).
+The following class demonstrates an asynchronous Processor that filters events (by the given file extension) and transforms them (from WatchEvent to String).
 As a Subscriber, this Processor implements the Subscriber methods _onSubscribe_, _onNext_, _onError_, _onComplete_ to connect to an upstream Producer and _pull_ items one by one.
 As a Publisher, this Processor uses the SubmissionPublisher _submit_ method to send items to a downstream Subscriber.

 ```java